alphagov/content-publisher/app/views/publisher_information/how_to_use_publisher.govspeak.md

 ---

+##Attachments

+Attachments are files the user can download.
+You can upload file attachments and add link to them from the body text.
+The link can be either a simple text link or a larger icon.

+Use the Insert menu to upload files and add markdown which creates a link to the file.

+All file attachments [must be accessible](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/accessible-pdfs), or there must be an accessible version available.

+All file attachments must be published in an [open standards file format](https://www.gov.uk/guidance/content-design/planning-content#open-formats).
+These are file types which do not require specific software.

+For example, publish .odt (OpenDocument text) files instead of .docx (Word) files.
+Most documents can be saved in an open standards file format using the Save As or Export menu in the editing software.

+Open standards file types:
+.csv .odp .ods .odt .pdf

+Other supported file types:
+.doc .docx .dxf .gif .jpg .png .ppt .pptx .eps .rtf .txt .xls . xlsm .xlsx .xlm .zip

+---

 ##Lead image

 News content has a lead image which appears at the top of the page and is used as the thumbnail image on some links to the content.